Simplicity is the key to success. This principle applies to the way we code and what tec

 While above is supposedly a good code but it is very hard to debug.

 Imagine UnitPrice or Qty is null for particular records or the order record is itself non-existing.
-You would never know while debugging since it is just a single line to debug.
+You would never know while debugging since it is just a single line to debug. - Writing code very fast.
+Some developers are very fast coders.
+While it is good they do not realize that a code is never perfect in the first attempt.

 When you look at your code again you will realize you could have done a few things differently to simplify the code.

-But since they are always in a hurry they neglect this process and the code remains complex.
+But since they are always in a hurry they neglect this process and the code remains complex. - Too much security handling in the code.

-8. Less knowledge or training on how to breakdown code into reusable small pieces of classes and functions.
+- Less knowledge or training on how to breakdown code into reusable small pieces of classes and functions.

-9. Most important reason is that many developers do not want to learn new things.
+- Most important reason is that many developers do not want to learn new things.
 They think what they have learnt is enough for now and continue to hold on to it.

 Why I do not like object-oriented programming?